|

 value-oriented themes and small and mid-sized cap firms suffered

+in comparison.
 In recent months, however,

 we are seeing some interesting changes.
 The ongoing cleanup of